MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-implementation.md

 ---
-title: DYNAMO implementation
+title: Mobile Plans implementation
-description: This topic describes the implementation step for the DYNAMO program. ms.assetid: 283E45EF-D421-429B-A9AF-BED64BB670B0
+description: This topic describes the implementation step for the Mobile Plans program. ms.assetid: 283E45EF-D421-429B-A9AF-BED64BB670B0
 keywords:
-- Windows DYNAMO implementation, DYNAMO implementation mobile operators ms.author: windowsdriverdev ms.date: 01/04/2018
+- Windows Mobile Plans implementation, Mobile Plans implementation mobile operators ms.author: windowsdriverdev ms.date: 09/17/2018 ms.topic: article
-ms.topic: article
 ms.prod: windows-hardware
 ms.technology: windows-devices
 ---

-# DYNAMO implementation
+# Mobile Plans implementation

-This topic describes MO Direct portal design policies and guidance to work with DYNAMO, as well as the work needed to implement the Web service API that will host your experiences in the Mobile Plans app.
+This topic describes MO Direct portal design policies and guidance to work with Mobile Plans, as well as the work needed to implement the Web service API that will host your experiences in the Mobile Plans app.

 ## MO web portal

 The MO Direct web portal allows mobile operators to provide connectivity solutions directly to Windows users through a curated web experience hosted in the Mobile Plans app.
 You need to create your web experiences following design policies and implement the web service API to make it reachable.

-For more info about Web portal flow and reference design, see [Web portal flow and reference design](dynamo-appendix.md#web-portal-flow-and-reference-design).
+For more info about Web portal flow and reference design, see [Web portal flow and reference design](mobile-plans-appendix.md#web-portal-flow-and-reference-design).

 ### Web Service API hosting MO Direct web portal

 The Mobile Plans app will use the [WebView](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.WebView) control to host the MO Direct experience.
-The app only trusts content returned by the DYNAMO service.
+The app only trusts content returned by the Mobile Plans service.

 When starting the WebView, the *EID*, *market*, and previous *ICCID* are passed if available.
 The following example shows these three launch parameters for eSIM.